ihaque/pelomon/README.md

-# pelomon
+# The PeloMon project
-Source code for the PeloMon Bluetooth LE sensor relay and for decoding Peloton communications
+Source code for the PeloMon project: decoding Peloton communications and a Bluetooth LE sensor relay to broadcast Peloton stats to a fitness watch or tracker.

+Read the associated blog posts at [https://ihaque.org/tag/pelomon.html](https://ihaque.org/tag/pelomon.html).